Data Quality (DQ) in an Agile World

 Your Agile Data Quality (DQ) Learning Journey

-Given the growing importance of data in modern organizations it is clear that software professionals need to gain greater knowledge and skills in this space.
+Given the growing importance of data in modern organizations, it is clear that software professionals need to gain greater knowledge and skills in this space.
 Here is my advice for learning more about how data quality is addressed in an “agile world”:

-- Adopt the an agile mindset towards data quality.
+- Adopt an agile mindset towards data quality.
 If you haven’t already done so, first read about the Agile Data Way of Thinking (WoT).
 Then consider the data quality metaphor that data is the new water.

-- Recognize the impact of data technical debt.
+- Recognize the impact of data debt.

 - Learn about the range of data quality techniques available to you.
 The article Data Quality Techniques provides a great overview and links to detailed overviews.

 - Learn how to identify the DQ techniques that are right for your context.
-In Assessing Data Quality Techniques I describe a framework to understand the advantages and disadvantages of individual DQ techniques.
-In Comparing Data Quality Techniques I show how over 20 DQ techniques compare on the five factors described in the previous article.
+In Assessing Data Quality Techniques, I describe a framework to understand the advantages and disadvantages of individual DQ techniques.
+In Comparing Data Quality Techniques, I show how over 20 DQ techniques compare on the five factors described in the previous article.

 Related Reading